-The next day, at school, I found out Joyce was talking about committing sudide.
+The next day, at school, I found out Joyce was talking about committing suicide.
 That doesn't sound too good.
 She talked to me about it.

 "I just hate my life.
-I have been trying to be very nice, but your friends are never nice to me," said Joyce.
+I have been trying to be very nice, but Dawn doesn't care," said Joyce.

 "I believe it," I agreed.